Nervo (DJs)

 Nervo (stylised as NERVO) are an Australian DJ duo comprising twin sisters Olivia and Miriam Nervo (born 18 February 1982).
-After signing with Sony/ATV Music Publishing at 18 years of age, the sisters pursued careers as songwriting partners and in 2008 they signed with Fredrik Olsson and his Swedish music publishing company Razor Boy Music Publishing, which led to co-writing the Grammy Award-winning single, "When Love Takes Over", performed by David Guetta and Kelly Rowland.
+After signing with Sony/ATV Music Publishing at 18 years of age, the sisters pursued careers as songwriting partners.
+In 2008, they signed with Fredrik Olsson and his Swedish music publishing company Razor Boy Music Publishing, which led to co-writing the Grammy Award-winning single, "When Love Takes Over", performed by David Guetta and Kelly Rowland.

 Early life

 The Nervo twins were born in Ivanhoe, Melbourne on the night of 18 February 1982.
 In 2012, the twins told a reporter that they "almost have the same birthday", but in 2021 they said they share a birthday.
 Olivia was born first.
-The twins were reported 27 years old in December 2009, putting their birth year at 1982.
-Their parents were Dr. Flaviana Benedetti and Dr. Garry Nervo who had established a dental practice together in 1975 in Whittlesea, Victoria, Australia, north of Melbourne.
-The Italian-heritage family included older sister Adele Nervo and younger brother Morris Nervo.
+Their parents were Flaviana Benedetti and Garry Nervo, who had established a dental practice together in 1975 in Whittlesea, Victoria, Australia, north of Melbourne.
+The Italian-heritage family included older sister Adele and younger brother Morris.
 Around 1992 the family moved to Ivanhoe, Victoria.
 The twins studied at Genazzano FCJ College, a girls school in Kew, where they participated in rowing and swimming, but were mainly involved in music.
 They completed Year 12 and graduated in 1999.
 The twins began their careers as models with the Australian Chadwick Models Agency.